junxit/us-congress-bills-113/bill.md

     - **(A)** Best practices in each of the sectors within the pharmaceutical distribution supply chain to implement the requirements of section 582 of the Federal Food, Drug, and Cosmetic Act, as added by section 2.
     - **(B)** The costs and benefits of implementation of such section 582, including the impact on each pharmaceutical distribution supply chain sector and on public health.
     - **(C)** Whether additional electronic traceability requirements, including tracing of prescription drug product at the package level, are feasible, cost effective, overly burdensome on small businesses, and needed to protect public health.
-    - **(D)** The systems and processes needed to utilize the prescription drug product identifiers to enhance tracing of prescription drug product at the package level.
+    - **(D)** The systems and processes needed to utilize the prescription drug product identifiers to enhance tracing of prescription drug product at the package level, including allowing for verification, aggregation, and inference by each sector within the pharmaceutical distribution supply chain for cases, pallets, totes, and other containers of aggregated prescription drug product as necessary.
     - **(E)** The technical capabilities and legal authorities, if any, needed to establish an electronic system that provides for enhanced tracing of prescription drug product at the package level.
     - **(F)** The impact that the requirements, systems, processes, capabilities, and legal authorities referred to in subparagraphs (C), (D), and (E) would have on patient safety, the drug supply, cost and regulatory burden, the timeliness of patient access to prescription drugs, and small businesses.
 - **(c)** *Study of the pharmaceutical distribution supply chain*